 2. Be Self-Aware and Stay Focused:

 Security experts tell us that many Kidnappings can be avoided by staying focused on the level of Self-Awareness.
-You always know who you are and project those strengths with those that you come in contact with.
+You always know who you are and project those strengths with those you encounter.

-Know the route you are traveling, the vehicle you will be using, the lodges you will be staying in.
-Know about the various activities, such as Gorilla Trekking and Game Drives, that you will be on.
+Know the route you are traveling, the vehicle you will use, and the lodges you will stay in.
+Know about the various activities you will be on, such as Gorilla Trekking and Game Drives.

 Exude Confidence.
-We call it the “Never Act Lost even if you are,” Strength, projected strength is respected in Africa, in Uganda.
-Locally one would say he or she is tough.
-How others perceive you is essential.
-Do not stand out.
-Blend in.
-Leave expensive jewelry at home, dress culturally appropriately, speak softly but confidently.
+We call it the “Never Act Lost even if you are,” Strength projected.
+Strength is respected in Africa and Uganda.
+Locally, one would say they are tough, and how others perceive you is essential.
+Do not stand out and blend in.
+Leave expensive jewelry at Home, dress culturally appropriately, and speak softly but confidently.

 Stay aware of the people around you.
-Never be distracted with your smartphone or get lost in the sounds coming from your headset- stay focused – be aware.
+Never be distracted by your smartphone or get lost in the sounds coming from your headset- stay focused – be aware.

 3. Know Before You Go to Uganda: